VishalS-HK/product-recommendation-system-BERT/README.md

 ## Jupyter Notebook

-You can find a detailed step-by-step implementation of the recommendation system in the Jupyter Notebook provided in this repository: [Link to Jupyter Notebook]()
+You can find a detailed step-by-step implementation of the recommendation system in the Jupyter Notebook provided in this repository: [Link to Jupyter Notebook](https://github.com/VishalS-HK/product-recommendation-system-BERT/blob/main/Product_Recommendation_System_BERT.ipynb)

 ## Dataset

-The dataset used for training and evaluation can be downloaded from the following link: [Link to Dataset]()
+The dataset(CSV file) used for training and evaluation can be downloaded from the following link: [Link to Dataset](https://github.com/VishalS-HK/product-recommendation-system-BERT/tree/main/data)

 ## Installation